biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 **Duplicates**.
 In very few cases, the same species were identified by two different datasets (e.g. some species were common in the ants and in the pollinator datasets).
 We removed all duplicate species occurrences and kept only the information from the datasets having more plots.
 If the number of sampled plots in the two datasets was similar, we prioritised the most extensive sampling for these species (e.g. some myriapods were collected together with other arthropods but we prioritised the information coming from the myriapod-specific sampling).

 **Original datasets**.
 Original datasets might contain more information.
+For instance:
+- birds 2018 have information on birds detected at different scales
+- soil fungi have probabilities of species assignments ("unassigned", "Probable", "Highly Probable", "Possible") and could be filtered accordingly.
+In the datasets, we added all species.
+- ants have abundance information
-For instance birds 2018 have information on birds detected at different scales; soil fungi have probabilities of species assignments, ants have abundance information).
-Please always check the metadata of the original datasets.
+- earthworms have biomass information (Dataset 21686) Please always check the metadata of the original datasets.
 Some of this information can be useful for some research questions.

-**Taxonomic information.** Taxonomic information is contained in the columns “Group_broad” and “Group_fine”.
+**Taxonomic information** Taxonomic information is contained in the columns “Group_broad” and “Group_fine”.
 The degree of resolution in the classification can vary between different groups and was chosen to optimise multidiversity analyses.
 Please be aware that different types of analyses might require other taxonomic/trophic classifications.
 Complete taxonomic classification can usually be obtained from the owners of the single datasets.

+**Trophic and functional groups information**
+The column `Fun_group_fine` is quite heterogeneous and should be used in combination with the column `Fun_group_broad`.